[3.8] Slayer Lightning Strike | Inpulsa + Storm's Gift | Insane clear-speed | All end-game content

 Stats to look for: attack speed, added lightning damage, added physical damage

-Because of good amount of added damage of different types, a pair of Rebuke of the Vaal swords is more than capable of dealing with all content the game can offer.
+Having a good amount of added damage of all types, a pair of Rebuke of the Vaal swords is more than capable of dealing with all content the game can currently offer.
 I personally still use them.

 Additional benefits of these swords include fire damage which helps to ignite your targets, thus making it possible to utilise Cinderswallow Urn Silver Flask.
 Cold damage portion freezes enemies and gets rid of their corpses on-death effects, resulting in much safer gameplay (forget about Porcupines!).
 You can also combine it with Herald of Ice to provide additional explosions.